 “The deputies of the Bank of Afghanistan are supposed to report only to the president of Afghanistan,” Wahid Farzayee, a senior member of the Afghan Lawyers’ Union, told local media sources.
 “But in this case, their rights have been violated.”

-One person close to the events at the DAB says Ahmady may have attempted to win confirmation by reverting to a tactic commonly used before the reform of the bank’s processes: giving central bank jobs to people who were not necessary qualified for the roles but who were close to politicians.
+One person close to the events at the DAB says Ahmady may have attempted to win confirmation by reverting to a tactic commonly used before the reform of the bank’s processes: giving central bank jobs to people who were not necessarily qualified for the roles but who were close to politicians.
 “More than 100 people, who have not a single day of experience in banking were appointed on requests of MPs,” this person wrote in an email to Central Banking before a parliamentary vote on Ahmady’s confirmation as governor on December 2.
 “Some of them were appointed in very key positions.
 By doing this favour to MPs, Ahmady is looking for their vote of confidence in parliament.”
 Representatives for Ahmady and Ghani declined to comment on these allegations or on other matters raised in this article.

 The acting governor has made more major changes at the central bank, this person says.
 “More then 10 experienced directors have been fired and more than 20 key staff have been transferred to irrelevant departments,” the person tells Central Banking.
 “Existing staff are demotivated and discouraged.”
 This person claimed that in recent weeks, the situation at the DAB had worsened.
 Several of the dismissed senior officials are said to be lobbying against Ahmady’s confirmation.
 Central Banking sent detailed questions on these allegations to the DAB in addition to seeking comment from Ahmady, but received no response.
 Central Banking also put the allegation that Ahmady was seeking to influence lawmakers to president Ghani’s press team, but they did not reply.